Veg rice (1 piece)

 Post-Meal Activity

-Take a short walk or engage in light physical activity after eating to help use up the glucose in your bloodstream.
+Engage in light physical activity, such as a short walk, after eating to help your muscles use up some of the excess glucose in your bloodstream.

 metabolic